5 Adventure Books About Savannah GA

 1. Midnight in the Garden of Good and Evil

 This is a classic Southern set in Savannah, Georgia.
 Also, it is a non-fiction true-crime book but more of a travel memoir.
-There’s a murder that doesn’t happen until about halfway through the book.
+A murder doesn’t happen until about halfway through the book.
 The book is mainly about Savannah, Georgia, and the people there.

 John Berendt was a journalist who worked for New York magazine and became enamored with Savannah.
-So he visited there frequently and then went there and lived for a little while.
+So he visited there frequently and then lived there for a little while.
 John talks about all the people that he met there.
 Many are high society people, and all these characters seem stereotypes.

 Author: John Berendt